 Want to take the family to Japan?
 Then our Japan with Kids itinerary is for you!
 Eight days of child-friendly luxury travel taking in Tokyo, Hakone, Kyoto, Nara and Osaka, packed with fun activities.
 With high-speed trains, deer-filled forests, and a relaxing soak in a natural hot spring - there’s something for everyone in the family.
 Sample unique local cuisine and even learn to make select Japanese delicacies that will wow your friends at home.
 Your kids can even learn to wrestle sumo style.
 Explore and catch a unique glimpse into Japanese culture and life during the day and enjoy the sweet life in your luxury hotels at night.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

-Arrive in Tokyo and soak in the towering skyscrapers and bustling city life as you check into your hotel - the Mandarin Oriental Tokyo Hotel.
-This hotel is the perfect location for lounging and relaxing after making the trip into Tokyo with your family.
-This 5-star hotel caters to both families and adults - with a scrumptious restaurant with kid-friendly options and private dining rooms, world-class spas for a break for parents, and babysitting services, if needed.
+Arrive in Tokyo and soak in the towering skyscrapers and bustling city life as you check into your hotel.
+There are several luxury hotels situated in mid-town, the perfect location for lounging and relaxing after making the trip into Tokyo with your family.
+The 5-star hotels cater to both families and adults - with restaurants with kid-friendly options and private dining rooms, world-class spas for a break for parents, and babysitting services, if needed.